Kaina (singer): 2021–present: It Was a Home

 On August 9, 2021, Castillo did a cover of "Come Back as a Flower" by Stevie Wonder, along with a music video.
 This cover served as the first single of Castillo's second studio album.
 A second single was released, "Casita", on November 2, 2021.
 The third single, "Anybody Can Be In Love", was released with the announcement of her second studio album.
 Castillo revealed a tour for the second album was in the works, which will occur in North America and Europe.
 On January 9, 2022, "Apple" was released as the fourth single.

 On March 4, 2022, It Was a Home was released through City Slang.
 The second album includes collaborations with Sen Morimoto, Sleater-Kinney, and Helado Negro.
 Two days after the release of the album, the single "Golden Mirror" was released.
 In April 2022, Castillo announced the official American tour dates for the It Was a Home Tour.
-For the European tour dates, it ended up postponed or cancelled due to unknown reasons.
+For the European tour dates, it ended up postponed or cancelled for unknown reasons.
 The North American tour have commenced on March 16 and is set to conclude on July 17, 2022.